Atalanta Fight Back To Take Top Spot In Serie A, Roma Hit Five - UrduPoint

 De Ketelaere was twice on target for Atalanta in the topsy-turvy encounter -- his second goal proving to be the winner with just four minutes left on the clock.

-Ademola Lookman was also on the scoresheet to ensure Gian Piero Gasperini's side won their 11th consecutive match in the league and leapfrogged Napoli back into top spot for the Christmas period.
+Ademola Lookman was also on the scoresheet to ensure Gian Piero Gasperini's side leapfrogged Napoli back into top spot for the Christmas period.

-"It's been a wonderful year, we're sorry it's ending, let's hope that 2025 will be just as good," Gasperini told DAZN.
+"It's been a wonderful year, we're sorry it's ending, let's hope that 2025 will be just as good," said Gasperini.

 "It won't be easy, but beyond the results I'm very happy with the spirit that there is in this team."